-From January 2021, when we officially left the EU, we stopped documenting all third country imported food and feed to concentrate on EU imports and working with importers to get them ready for additional checks that were originally planned to come into force on 1st April 2021 (this was then put back to October 2021).
+Since April 2022, the service concentrated on EU imports and working with importers to get them ready for additional checks that were planned to come into force on 1st July 2022 (this was subsequently postponed indefinitely by government).

-All of the imported food comes in via containers into the Redcar and Cleveland district.
+All of the imported food arrives via containers into the Redcar and Cleveland district and is detailed in the table below.